icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 the function `map h` could immediately reuse the memory locations for every cons cell still around, replacing the values after applying `h` to them.

+How much of an improvement if any this might offer over [Counting Immutable Beans] is an open question.

 ## Application in a Strict Language

-The discovery of this algorithm was challenging, it took time and iteration – even though I could intuitively pick copy operations which could be removed, writing an (even close to) `O(n)` algorithm was proving to be a real challenge.
+The discovery of this algorithm was challenging, it took time and iteration – and even though I could intuitively see copy operations which could be removed, writing an even close to `O(n)` algorithm was proving to be trifficult.

-It was only when I remembered Phil Freeman's [Tardis] Monad water problem [solution][PAF Water] that I managed to get a hold of the process and nail down the algorithm.
+It was only when I remembered Phil Freeman's Tardis Monad [water problem solution][PAF Water] that I managed to solidify my ideas and really nail down the algorithm.

-*Laziness, and Monadic composition was critical in allowing me to discover this algorithm.*
+*Laziness, purity, and monadic composition were critical in allowing me to discover this algorithm.*

 That said, I think one could make this work in a strict language, by adopting a relatively straight forward, explicit two pass approach, where in the forwards pass, instead of returning a `Statement` value, we return a function, `Usage -> (Statement, Usage)`; and pass the usage set backwards while building the graph in our reverse pass.

   [Advanced R]: http://adv-r.had.co.nz/memory.html#modification
   [Precise, Automatic, Reference Counting]: https://koka-lang.github.io/koka/doc/book.html#why-perceus
   [Counting Immutable Beans]: https://arxiv.org/pdf/1908.05647